KyberNetwork/developer-portal/docs/reserves-automatedpricereserve.md

 1. DISABLE trading in the reserve : The alerter can do this by calling `disableTrade()` function in the reserve contract.
 2. Rebalance the reserve : After and only when the reserve is disabled, the reserve manager can deposit or withdraw Ether/Tokens to the reserve.
 3. Recompute and set liquidity params.
-Run either `yarn buidler setLiquidityParams --network mainnet` or `yarn buidler setLiquidityParams --network mainnet --r <RESERVE_ADDRESS>`.
+Run either `yarn hardhat setLiquidityParams --network mainnet` or `yarn hardhat setLiquidityParams --network mainnet --r <RESERVE_ADDRESS>`.
 4. Enabling trading back : The admin can enable trades back by invoking the `enableTrade()` function in the reserve contract.

 ## Appendix